akalamoyo/test-shoppingcart/README.md

 # Moyo's comments

 Assumptions:
 - The directive to not change the abstract class (abc.ShoppingCart) concerns the class name and not the declared abstract methods in the class.
-Meaning, additional methods can be added.
+Meaning, other relevant abstract methods can be added to class.
 - The print_receipt method, when called, represents the last step of shopping cart, basically means check out to payment.

 What was done:
-- Renamed the abc.py file to base.py because  abc.py is the name of the standard library module that is essential for the Python interpreter internals hence an improper shadowing occurs
+- Renamed the abc.py file to base.py because abc.py is the name of the standard library module that is essential for the Python interpreter internals hence an improper shadowing occurs.
 - Used a yaml file to store prices because of its easy readability.
 A proper assessment should be conducted for production purposes.
 - Added new abstract methods: remove_item and empty_cart; because it logically makes sense.
 You should be able to add, remove and empty your cart.
+- Added a unique cart reference number for each successful cart checkout. this can be useful for debug and audit purposes.
 - Added cart_data dictionary to collect cart data upon printing receipt.
-This can be added to the session data in the wider system
+This can be added to the session data in the wider system.
+- Output cart data to json file for every successful cart checkout.
 - Added a logger to capture logs for debugging.
 This might already exist in the wider system
-- Used a config test file to cater for repeated instantiation of cart
+- Used a config file for tests to cater for repeated instantiation of cart
 - Moved file paths to config.
 It is better for code maintenance
 - Defined list of acceptable currencies in config because this is generally static information which can be updated as required.
 - Added a requirements.txt file though this would probably already exist in the wider system
-- Pushing all changes a single commit to enable the examiners see the changes against the original code easily.
 - Code formatted locally with isort (for structuring imports) and black (for general code structure).
-These can be added to the pipeline in production to ensure code merged to prod branch is of top format.
+These libraries can be added to the pipeline in production to ensure code merged to prod/master/main branch follows a structured-pythonic format.

 # Shopping cart